 Animal welfare: No animals, animal testing nor animal products are used in either the painting studio in Bristol or by our trusted suppliers.
 Furthermore, the WAHP team are all vegan or vegetarian.

-The Next Step: During 2017/2018 WAHP are working on switching to 100% organic materials to reduce worldwide water consumption, and increasing the number of pieces available in more sustainable & biodegradable fabrics such as Bamboo, Tencel Lyocell, and Modal.
+The Next Step: We have now switched to 90% organic and working to get to 100% organic materials to reduce worldwide water consumption, and increasing the number of pieces available in more sustainable & biodegradable fabrics such as Bamboo, Tencel Lyocell, and Modal.
 We're working to push one of the three suppliers we use to focus on switching to renewable energy.

 Extra Advise: We recommend washing your pieces at low temperatures, and sending them back for repainting at just £10.
 We hope your garment enjoys a long cared for life, and that you truly enjoy experiencing your wearable art!